LevelUp8/JKagu/README.md

 <p>
  To start it please use <b>JKagu/bin/start_jkagu.vbs</b>

- You also can start it if you use <b>JKagu/bin/start.bat</b> file but then it will start with the cmd in the background
+ You also can start it if you use <b>JKagu/bin/start.bat</b> file, but then it will start with the cmd in the background
 </p>

 <h2>Support</h2>
-<p>If you decede to support me:</p>
+<p>If you decide to support me:</p>
 <p>
 Ethereum wallet: 0x8e55A7B6670461d927F49C94df19d94516E26829
 </p>